 The ROTAPRO Rotational Atherectomy System features a trusted front-cutting concentric mechanism of action on an easy to use platform.
 This provides physicians with confidence to treat all levels of coronary calcification in even the most complex lesion types.

 Confidence to Treat Any Complex Lesion Type

-A 998 patient study demonstrated that rotational atherectomy was preferred choice of vessel preparation for a wider range of calcified lesions vs orbital atherectomy.1
+A 998 patient study demonstrated that rotational atherectomy was the preferred choice of vessel preparation for a wider range of lesions types vs orbital atherectomy.1

 - Other atherectomy devices are typically preferred for a smaller subset of cases.

 Small vessel and distal lesions